exercism/website-copy/tracks/javascript/exercises/rna-transcription/mentoring.md

 /*...*/
 ```

-Since the error handling is now unnessary, it will be considered defensive programming.
+Since the error handling is now unnecessary, it will be considered defensive programming.
 The
 student does _not_ need to validate the input, as the tests no longer ask for it.

 ### Common suggestions